Global Girl Leading Summit 2024

 Global Girl Leading Study Tour

-The aims of the tour are to:
+The aims of the tour were to:

 • Engage students as global citizens